SHAREHOLDER ALERT: Levi & Korsinsky Notifies The Beauty Health Company(SKIN) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- PR Newswire) NEW YORK, Jan.
-2, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in The Beauty Health Company ("Beauty Health" or the "Company") (NASDAQ: SKIN ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+04, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in The Beauty Health Company ("Beauty Health" or the "Company") (NASDAQ: SKIN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Beauty Health investors who were adversely affected by alleged securities fraud between May 10, 2022 and November 13, 2023.
 Follow the link below to get more information and be contacted by a member of our team: